NVIDIA/DIGITS/README.md

 ## Starting the server

-You can run DiGiTS in two ways:
+You can run DIGITS in two ways:

 1.  digits-devserver
         Starts a development server that listens on port 5000 (but you can